hemisemidemipresent/btd6-modding-tutorial/README.md

 The BloonsTD6_Mod_Helper has been renamed to BTD_Mod_Helper for compatibility with future games (sorry for the inconvenience).
 You need to download the new BTD_Mod_Helper from the link above in the tutorial.
 (There's a good chance you will then get the error above)

 ### MSVCP140.dll was not found

 Download visual c++ from the official microsoft website

-### Failed to load Il2cpp

-redownload the game and reinstall melonloader

-### Installing melonloader takes ages

-If it takes more than a few minutes, restart it. maybe your internet connection is unstable.
-Make sure not to highlight any text in the console. if you do it by accident, press enter.

 ### [INTERNAL FAILURE] Failed to Execute Assembly Generator!